camille-004/gnn-long-range/README.md

 - `-d, --dataset` - *optional*, Name of dataset on which to train model.
 - `-a, --activation` - *optional*, Activation function used by neural network.
 - `-nh, --n_hidden_layers` - *optional*, Number of hidden layers to include in neural network.
+- `-t, --add_edges_thres` - *optional*, Threshold, as a percentage of original edge cardinality, for amount of new random edges to add
 - `--n_heads` - *optional*, Number of heads for multi-head attention.
 GATs only!
 - `--jk_mode` - *optional*, Mode of jumping knowledge for graph classification gin_jk.
 - `--plot_energy` - *optional*, Plot Dirichlet energy of each layer.